Cleaning, Filling, and Labeling Water Containers for Storage

 #1 How long am I storing my water?

 Decide how long you would like to store the water before replacing it.
-Your decision will let you know whether or not you need to add a water preserver before you seal the lid.
+Your decision will let you know whether you need to add a water preserver before you seal the lid.
 This is explained more next: Do you need a water preserver.

 #2 Is my water safe to drink?